👋It's Monday, and we're back

 Your Daily Practical Wisdom

-Behind every negative emotion is a unmet universal need - to deal with emotions, you need to identify and meet the need.
+Behind every negative emotion is a unmet universal need - to process emotions, you need to identify and meet those needs.
 Here’s a list of the most common human needs.
-If you’re feeling off and can’t pinpoint why, ask yourself which one (or several) you’re missing:
+If you’re feeling off and can’t pinpoint why, ask yourself which one (or ones) you’re missing:

 Still no one has guessed correctly the zoom in Friday's quiz!
-If you think you know what it might be, email us: tips@medium.com.
+If you think you know what it might be, email us at: tips@medium.com.

 Deepen your understanding daily with the Medium newsletter.
 Sign up here.